Treating Ocular Surface Disease with Scleral Lenses

 At Browz Eyeware, we regularly diagnose, treat and manage the different types of ocular surface disease to help patients experience clear, healthy vision again.
 Our Dr. George Fung has the experience and proven treatment options you need to find relief from OSD.

 If you have OSD and are interested in scleral lenses, Browz Eyeware can help.
-Dr. George Fung is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+Dr. George Fung is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.

 Learn More About Scleral Lenses